 These fifty-three devotions were written by Morris Pepper.
-They can be used for individual m.
-Covenant of Grace: A Thread Through Scripture n.
-Children in the Sanctuary
+They can be used for individual reflections and as devotions in senior citizen groups.
+It is available from the CP Resource Distribution for

 This 13-chapter commentary on the 1984 Confession of Faith was written by Dr. Hubert Morrow.
 It sells for \$8.95 from the CP Resource Distribution.